Trump aide banned from Justice after trying to get case info

 “To date, we have not seen fraud on a scale that could have effected a different outcome in the election,” he said on Tuesday.

 Trump shot back at Barr on Thursday, saying the Justice Department “hasn’t looked very hard” and calling it a disappointment.
-But he stopping short of implying Barr’s future as attorney general could be cut short.
+But he stopped short of implying Barr’s future as attorney general could be cut short.

 “Ask me that in a number of weeks from now,” Trump said when asked if he still has confidence in Barr.